YangLab-SDU/trRosettaRNA2/README.md

 ![overview.png](https://github.com/quailwwk/trRosettaRNA2/blob/main/example/figures/overview.png?raw=true)

 This package is a part of trRosettaRNA2, a deep learning-based RNA structure prediction protocol.
-The trRosettaRNA2 pipeline comprises two major steps:
+Starting from an MSA, the trRosettaRNA2 pipeline comprises the following steps:

  - Secondary structure (SS) prediction using a transformer network
  - 3D structure prediction using an end-to-end neural network.
  - (optional) 3D structure folding by energy minimization.